aarontran/snr-filaments/agenda.md

 One major issue -- appropriate electron distribution parameters for TYCHO!
 Cut-off energy, spectrum index, etc.  Where did he get value 2.2 for SN 1006?
+Answered by Sean's email -- see NRAO ERA (power law e- begets power law synchrotron... work backwards. but there's also zirakashvili and aharonian (2007) to get more detail?)

+Another question: how do you know the compression ratio is 4?
+It seems like a nice assumption -- what happens if we change that assumption? where does that factor into the model? (larger compression ratio -- smaller plasma velocity -- shorter advective lengthscale -- could help explain narrow filaments, although not the scaling!)

+Similar -- empirically check effect of changing remnant distance (2 to 4 kpc), how do FWHMs and other parameters, change w/ distance?
+Our guess/expectation: scaling shouldn't change, just magnetic field estimate.
+As Brian said use 3 kpc for now, scale his shock speeds appropriately.

+Check all your constants urgh.  `snr_catalog.py`, model fitting code both wrapper and fortran

+Update code deep review eventually (correction to the negative sign in electron distribution functions, explain the Ecut matter, etc)

-One big question -- what are the qualitative differences between the models -- this seems somewhat addressed by the discussion of electron cut-off energy.
+One big question -- what are the qualitative differences between the models -- one aspect is addressed by the discussion of electron cut-off energy.

 Why should the cut-off energy be set by equating loss times and acceleration times?
 Is that to say that, the electrons radiate faster than they can be accelerated?
 But that seems weird -- because I thought the acceleration is what gives rise to the radiation.
-Please read rettig/pohl carefully, take notes, rederive things.
+Please read parizot et al (2006), take notes, rederive things.

 How the hell to get such strong B field values?!